-The Cottage is constructed in the Swiss Chalet style.
-The Chalet style was popular in the latter half of the nineteenth century and Ocean Grove boasts many fine examples of this type of architecture.
-Color research was done and the appropriate Victorian exterior colors have been used in the restoration.
+The Cottage is constructed in the Swiss Chalet style which was popular in the latter half of the nineteenth century.

-There are photographs of houses and tents in Ocean Grove from the late nineteenth century which were used as a guide for choices of furniture during restoration.
-The Cottage has a front parlor, a dining room and a small kitchen on the first floor.
+It has a front parlor, a dining room and a small kitchen on the first floor.
 Three bedrooms, two of which open onto the upper porch, are located on the second floor.
-A smaller room on the second floor is of undetermined use and may have housed a tin bathtub, been used as storage or used as additional sleeping quarters during Camp Meeting week when the population of the community swelled to over 15,000.
+A smaller room on the second floor is of undetermined use and may have housed a tin bathtub.

 The Cottage is also the site of various exhibits and events throughout the season.